Biden is off to Windsor Castle to have tea with King Charles and promote clean energy

 Sullivan downplayed the disagreement over cluster munitions, saying that “I think you will find Prime Minister Sunak and President Biden on the same page strategically on Ukraine, in lockstep on the bigger picture of what we're trying to accomplish and as united as ever — both in this conflict and writ large.”

+And as the two leaders met over tea in the garden of 10 Downing St. on Monday, they continued to project that face of unity.

+“We've only been meeting once a month,” Biden said jokingly as he declared the relationship between the U.S. and U.K. was “rock solid.”
+Sunak added that their countries are “two of the firmest allies in that alliance.”

-The prime minister’s office said his meeting with Biden on Monday “will be an opportunity to monitor progress on measures and initiatives under the Atlantic Declaration,” which the two leaders signed when Sunak visited the White House last month.
+The prime minister’s office said the meeting “will be an opportunity to monitor progress on measures and initiatives under the Atlantic Declaration,” which the two leaders signed when Sunak visited the White House last month.

 “This includes negotiations which have now begun on a U.K.-U.S. Critical Minerals Agreement, which will support the UK and US’ shared leadership in green technology,” the statement said.